 Casa Bloc is essentially a long, rectilinear S-shaped building forming two partially open courtyards.
 At seven stories, its height is no taller than the typical Eixample building of the period.
-The building mass is partially raised on Corbusian pilotis, creating courtyard gardens that are open and accessible but still enclosed enough to create a micro-climate.
-Stair and elevator cores located at the four articulations of the squared S-shape provide vertical access to “street-in-the-sky” galleries on every second floor that in turn provide access to two-story “maisonette” dwelling units.
-These galleries are always positioned on the shady side of the building so that the living-dining rooms of dwellings are situated on the sunny side.
+Stair and elevator cores located at the four corners of the squared S-shape enable vertical access to “street-in-the-sky” galleries on every second floor that in turn provide access to two-story “maisonette” dwellings.
+Galleries are always positioned on the shady side of the building so that the living-dining rooms of dwellings are situated on the sunny side.

-By virtue of its linear organization and its aspiration to become a modern housing prototype (which it never did due to the outbreak of the Spanish Civil War and the ensuing dictatorship), Casa Bloc is comparable with the unbuilt Immeuble Villas by Le Corbusier, whom Sert had worked for some years before.
-Casa Bloc, however, was designed much more with affordability and efficiency in mind when compared to the Immeuble Villas relative utopianism, representing, arguably, a concretization of and an improvement upon Le Corbusier’s ideas.
+By virtue of its linear organization and its aspiration to become a modern housing prototype for a new expansion of Barcelona (The Macià Plan was never implemented due to the outbreak of the Spanish Civil War and the ensuing dictatorship), Casa Bloc is comparable with the unbuilt Immeuble Villas by Le Corbusier, whom Sert had worked for some years before.
+Casa Bloc, however, was designed much more with affordability and efficiency in mind when compared to the Immeuble Villas’ relative utopianism, representing, arguably, a concretization of and therefore an improvement upon Le Corbusier’s ideas.

-Considering the societal crossroads at which architecture finds itself in these times, and considering the increasing bifurcation that is occurring between architectural form and function, it might be a timely idea for contemporary architecture to revisit Casa Bloc.
+Considering the societal crossroads at which architecture finds itself in these times, it might be a timely idea for us to revisit Casa Bloc.

 Make a one-time donation to support the work of Criticalista